angelo-perez/StudentEnrollmentWebApp/README.md

 - Bootstrap
 - jQuery

-## Instructions
+## Description
-Create a simple CRUD system for a Student Enrollment application.
-The application should allow users to perform the following actions:
+A CRUD system for a Student Enrollment application.
+The application allows users to perform the following actions:
 - Create: Add a new student's basic information, including their course, and subjects
 - Read: Display a list of all enrolled students with their information.
 - Update: Modify the information of an existing student.